SamAfifi1/SAaD/Data storage/external-object-storage.md

 ## Context and Problem Statement

-The SAaD platform generates large performance and analytics reports for tenants.
+The system generates large performance and analytics reports for tenants.
 These reports are static once generated but may be frequently accessed or downloaded.
 We must choose how and where to store these report artifacts efficiently.